GATETEVIEWS

 Find my spouse and risk my life?

-The rooster sings, its already morning;
+The rooster sings, it’s already morning;

 I lived through the night, daylight reveals my hiding;